Styrian Grand Prix: Red Bull hail Max Verstappen triumph, Mercedes 'lacking pace' but vow to fight on

 Meanwhile, his Mercedes counterpart Toto Wolff admitted that Sunday represented the "first race really in eight years" where they were "just lacking the pace".

-But the reigning seven-time champions vowed to fight back in what is proving the sternest sustained challenge to their dominance of F1's hybrid-turbo engine era.
+But the reigning seven-time champions vowed to fight back in what is developing into the sternest sustained challenge to their dominance of F1's hybrid-turbo engine era.

 Verstappen led all 71 laps at Red Bull's home track on Sunday, with second-placed Hamilton steadily slipping further adrift of the Red Bull all through the race.